sramalho94/SubwaySurfer/README.md

 ---

 There are three schemes in the App.
 User, Review and Subway.
 The relationship between User and Review is one to many; as one user can post multiple reviews but a review can only be posted by one user.
-The relationship between Review and Subway is One to Many; as a Review can only be about one Subway line but a Subway line can have many reviews.
-The relationship between Subway to User is Many to Many; as one Subway line can have many Users.
+The relationship between Review and Subway is Many to One; as a Review can only be about one Subway line but a Subway line can have many reviews.
+The relationship between Subway to User is not direct, they are linked through the Review Model.

 ---